maidsafe-archive/message_filter/README.md

 # message_filter

-A size based or time based message filter.
-Takes any generic type as key and will drop keys after a time period or size of container is reached (Lru Cache pattern).
-The filter has Add key method only.
-Delete will be added at a later stage.
+A size or time based message filter that takes any generic type as a key and will drop keys after a time period, or once size of container is reached (LRU Cache pattern).
+The filter has Add key method only, a delete function will be added at a later stage.
 This is a handy container for network based systems to filter previously seen messages.

 |Crate|Travis|Appveyor|Coverage|
 |:------:|:-------:|:-------:|:-------:|